patrickgrey/patrickgrey.1.1/app/_posts/2013-12-19-task-svg-icons.md

 ---
-layout: post
+layout: blog-post-layout
 title:  "Create SVG icons using a spritesheet and with png fallback"
 tags: icons svg
 categories: task
 excerpt: "<p>This is the excerpt!</p>"
 ---

-## Task: I want to use icons for the lab section and the social media links on my site.
+### Task: I want to use icons for the lab section and the social media links on my site.
 A sprite sheet should be used to reduce network calls.

 I was considering how to get scaled png fallbacks for svg to cope with retina screens.
 By scaled, I meant using the technique of creating highly optimised large images and then scaling them in half, which often helps  provide detail for retina screens it seems.